l7mp/stunner/README.md

 Kubernetes, without relying on any external service other than the cloud-provider's standard hosted Kubernetes offering.
-This is achieved by STUNner acting as a gateway for ingesting WebRTC media traffic into a Kubernetes cluster, exposing a public-facing STUN/TURN server that WebRTC clients can use to open a transport relay connection to a media server running *inside* the Kubernetes cluster.
+This is achieved by STUNner acting as a gateway for ingesting WebRTC media traffic into a Kubernetes cluster, exposing a public-facing STUN/TURN server that WebRTC clients can use to open a transport relay connection to the media servers running *inside* the Kubernetes cluster.
 This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of Kubernetes's excellent tooling to manage, scale, monitor and troubleshoot the WebRTC infrastructure like any other cloud-bound workload.